pascaltimshel/EAv2/README.md

-scz
+EAv2
 ===

-Analysis of brain data (BrainSpan) for schizophrenia prioritized genes (DEPICT)
+Analysis of Educational Attainment.
+Primarily spatio-temporal analysis of brain transcriptome data.
+Repository is forked from "scz".